Henri Tayau: Life and career

 While a violin teacher in Pau, Tayau took part in a charity concert for the destitute in that city, singing for the first time in public with great success.
 In Paris the following month, Offenbach engaged him on the basis of an audition consisting of a simple song (chansonnette).
 Tayau soon gained experience and popularity.
 His witty expressions, fine diction and acting led to eminence in the theatre.

-Tayau made his debut at the Théâtre des Bouffes-Parisiens as Pâris, an amourous veterinary violinist, in Six demoiselles à marier, a one-act opérette by Delibes (November 1856) in which he also played the violin, and followed this early the next year with Ramasse-ta-Tête in the premiere of Croquefer by Offenbach, swiftly followed by the dancing master Tityre in Dragonette, and in May that year Arthur in Vent du soir, ou L'horrible festin, before the Bouffes tour to the British Isles.
+Tayau made his debut at the Théâtre des Bouffes-Parisiens as Pâris, an amorous veterinary violinist, in Six demoiselles à marier, a one-act opérette by Delibes (November 1856) in which he also played the violin, and followed this early the next year with Ramasse-ta-Tête in the premiere of Croquefer by Offenbach, swiftly followed by the dancing master Tityre in Dragonette, and in May that year Arthur in Vent du soir, ou L'horrible festin, before the Bouffes tour to the British Isles.

-In Les Petits Prodiges (1857), alongside a cello solo from Léonce and one on the bassoon by Desiré, Tayau was required to execute 'variations excentriques' (excentric variations) on his violin.
-Tayau sang at the competition stage in the Lecocq version of Le Docteur Miracle which won the operatta prize jointly with a setting by Bizet in a prize contest organized by Offenbach in 1857.
+In Les Petits Prodiges (1857), alongside a cello solo from Léonce and one on the bassoon by Desiré, Tayau was required to execute 'variations excentriques' (eccentric variations) on his violin.
+Tayau sang at the competition stage in the Lecocq version of Le Docteur Miracle which won the operetta prize jointly with a setting by Bizet in a prize contest organized by Offenbach in 1857.
 He performed the title role in Hignard's M. de Chimpanzé in 1858 at the Bouffes in which he also (as the monkey) performed gymnastic movements.

 He sang Flavio / Florville in Offenbach's production of Rossini's Il signor bruschino at the Bouffes in 1858.
-In April 1858 he created another role: Guido in La chatte métamorphosée en femme at the Bouffes.
+In April 1858, he created another role: Guido in La chatte métamorphosée en femme at the Bouffes.
 At this time he also appeared in concert, for instance at the Sociétés savantes circle, singing chansonettes.